Order with purchase order (company or institution)

 PLA is considered compostable, and our PLA is certified "industrial compostable" according to EN13432 and ASTM D6400.
 However, a normal household compost may not have the right conditions for PLA to breakdown quickly.
 Instead, you can return your discarded 3D prints to us for recycling.
 If you run a maker space or other place that generates a lot of 3D printing waste, please contact us and we will send you a nifty 3D print recycling bin to put in the space.
 When it is full, just return it (or at least it contents) to us for recycling into new 3D printing filament.
 Note - it is really important to separate different materials!
 We currently accept PLA and PETG for recycling.

 All thermoplastics is "recyclable".
-However, PLA is not being recycled in the regular recycling streams.
+However, PLA and PETG are not being recycled in the regular recycling streams.
 Your discarded 3D prints should not be placed in the recycling bin, as they can contaminate the recycling of other plastics.

-We have successfully recycled 3D prints into new filament, and are hoping to have it for sale soon.
-We are trying to figure out a system to collect discarded prints for recycling.
+We are trying to figure out a nationwide system to collect discarded prints for recycling.
 If you have discarded prints you want to get rid of, you can send them back to us for recycling.
-Please contact us and we will send you the shipping address.
+You will find our mailing address on the contact us page.

 Even if plastics can be recycled, it is still important to not use more material then you need.
 Minimize your plastics use by making sure you print the correct file, only use support when needed, and use settings for infill and wall thickness to minimize the material use.
 Less material often also mean less printing time.
 Also, keep your 3D printer well maintained and calibrated to ensure your prints don't fail.